xpqz/documentation/unix-installation-and-configuration/docs/configuration-parameters/configuration-files.md

 Configuration files define configuration parameters using JSON5.
 A JSON object contains data in the form of key/value pairs and other JSON objects.
 The keys are strings and the values are the JSON types.
 A key and its value are seperated by a colon (`:`) character.
 Entries (key/value pairs) are separated by comma (`,`) characters.

-The top-level object defines an optional key called Extend and an optional object called Settings:
+The top-level object defines an optional key called `Extend` and an optional object called `Settings`:

-- Extend is a string value containing the name of a configuration file to import.
+- `Extend` is a string value containing the name of a configuration file to import.
 The extended (imported) file can extend another configuration file.
 Configuration values from the imported file(s) can be overridden by redefining them.
 The file name is implicitly relative to the name of the file that imports it (any file name extension must be explicitly specified).
-- Settings is an object containing the names of configuration parameters and their values.
+- `Settings` is an object containing the names of configuration parameters and their values.
 The values can be a string, a number or an array of strings.

 The names and values correspond to configuration parameters, and names are not case sensitive.
 Any named values can be defined; an APL application could query the values using `+2⎕NQ'.'
 'GetEnvironment' <name>` or using the `]Config` user command.